 Hundreds of site users have since expressed their concern over the data breach, and dozens of individuals have now instructed law firm Simpson Millar to begin investigations and to start legal proceedings.

-Robert Godfrey, Head of Professional Negligence at Simpson Millar - who is also handling hundreds of Data Breach Claims for hacked easyJet customers, as well as members of the British Dental Association (BDA) who have also been affected by leaked information - said the data breach was ‘deeply concerning’.
+Robert Godfrey, Head of Professional Negligence at Simpson Millar Solicitors - who is also handling hundreds of GDPR Data Breach Claims for compensation on behalf of hacked easyJet customers, as well as members of the British Dental Association (BDA) who have also been affected by leaked information - said the GDPR data breach was ‘deeply concerning’.

 He says anyone affected by the data breach could have a valid claim for compensation against the universities for the distress caused by the ordeal.

 He said, “We have had members of the universities contact us who are quite rightly very concerned.
 We are actively investigating potential data breach claims on behalf of people directly affected by this serious breach.
 This is a clear violation of GDPR and data protection rules.

 “I am confident any person whose details have been accessed could have a valid claim for GDPR breach compensation.
 It is clear there has been of breach of individuals’ right to privacy and the universities are ultimately responsible.
 There is a clear entitlement to compensation for any upset, injury and cost of support and disruption to their lives.

 “Many will be anxious and fear they will be targeted at home or work in the future.